stiles/survivor-voteoffs/README.md

 | `ack_speak_quote`|                          |
 | `ack_score`      | 1                        |

 *NOTE: Jim didn't speak, so the `ack_speak_quote` is empty.
-The parting words of others castaways, such Kane in season 44 ("Enjoy your rice, you bitches."), are listed as direct quotes that have been double checked from transcripts and closed captioning.*
+The parting words of others castaways, such Kane in season 44 ("Enjoy your rice, you bitches."), are listed in almost all cases.
+If there's text in this item, it should be considered a direct quote that's been confirmed via transcript, broadcast and/or closed captioning.*

 ### `Acknowledge` score calculation